 What is the Mutton Renaissance?

-The Mutton Renaissance is the campaign to restore high quality mutton to the menu whilst helping British sheep farmers to find a market for their older animals.
+The Mutton Renaissance is the campaign to restore high quality mutton to the menu while helping British sheep farmers to find a market for their older animals.

-The campaign is run by the Royal Academy of Culinary Arts and the Pastoral Alliance and is sponsored by ADHB Beef and Lamb and Hybu Cig Cymru (Meat Promotion Wales) (HCC).
+The campaign is run by the Royal Academy of Culinary Arts and the Pastoral Alliance and is sponsored by EBLEX and Hybu Cig Cymru (Meat Promotion Wales).

 Mutton is the meat of a sheep over two years old.
 Often from unfinished cull ewes and slaughtered in line with religious beliefs most mutton is sold to the ethnic meat market, is lean and inexpensive.

 Renaissance Mutton is high quality mutton from animals that have been carefully selected, finished and processed to achieve optimum flavour and an excellent eating experience.
 It must meet a specification to qualify as mutton promoted by the campaign.

 The Renaissance Mutton season runs from October to March, when British lamb is out of season.